telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/overview.md

 * The web report designer in our example is stylized using [Roboto font](https://fonts.google.com/specimen/Roboto).
 A link to a font of your preference can be added before creating the Web Designer widget on the page.

+## Kendo Widgets Requirements

+Since the Web Report Designer uses [Kendo UI](https://www.telerik.com/kendo-ui) for its template it is possible to use it even with a custom build instead of using the entire Kendo bundle.
+You may do this using the [gulp build tool](https://docs.telerik.com/kendo-ui/intro/scripts/what-you-need#using-gulp).

+Below you can find the list of widgets that the Web Report Designer requires in order to work properly.
+In case you edit the template and remove a widget you can subtract it from this list as well.
+Note that the widgets have other dependencies.
+The Touch widget is required only for the gestures.
+The TreeView is in Kendo UI Professional.
+Kendo's MVVM is a set of few Kendo classes that facilitates the process of separating the model from the view.
+It is used when databinding the KendoUI widgets to some model data.

+Required widgets:

+* MVVM

+* Button

+* ButtonGroup

+* ComboBox

+* DateInput

+* DatePicker

+* DateTimePicker

+* DropDown

+* TreeGrid (everything)

+* Editor

+* FileManager

+* ListBox

+* ListView (Selection)

+* Menu

+* MultiSelect

+* PanelBar

+* Slider

+* Splitter

+* TabStrip

+* Tooltip

+* TreeView

+* Upload

+* Window (Animation)

+* Touch

 # See Also

 * [How to set up in .NET 5 and .NET Core 3.1 applications]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-5-and-.net-core-3.1-applications%})

 * [How to set up in.NET Framework application]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-framework-application%})